trabdlkarim/trabdlkarim.github.io/index.md

 New Projects
 {: .label .label-danger}

 You can check out here the most recent projects that have been added to TAK PI.
-Python is designed to be used in many ways.
-You can build web sites or industrial robots or a game for your friends to play, and much more, all using the same core technology.
+This section is designed to present you the five newest projects in this index.
+You will find here different new projects for you to play with, and much more.

   <ol class=".fs-5">
   {% for post in site.posts limit:5 %}